 Whale watching in Cape Code, U.S.A.

-Very near to U.S.A.’s biggest cities and close to Boston is another great spot for whale wathing on the atlantic sea: Cape Code.
-Here you can experience a tour in the Stellwagen Bank National Marine Sanctuary, where it’s very common to spot sperm whales and other kind of species.
+Very near to U.S.A.’s biggest cities and close to Boston is another great spot for whale watching on the Atlantic sea: Cape Code.
+Here you can experience a tour of the Stellwagen Bank National Marine Sanctuary, where it’s very common to spot sperm whales and other kinds of species.

 Whale watching in Alaska, U.S.A.

 Whale watching is one of the most popular tourist activities in Alaska.
 Many places are suitable to spot a hale in Alaska where you can watch a wide range of whale’s species.
 Humpbacks, killer whales and beluga whales are the most common.
-And if you are lucky may be you can watch the whales form the shore.
+And if you are lucky maybe you can watch the whales from the shore.

 Whale watching in Vancouver Island, Canada

 Vancouver Island is another great place for whale watching in America.
 Most common here are Killer of Orca Whales and sperm whales, but you can also spot other kinds of wildlife such as Grizzly bears, seals, sea lions and Bald Eagles.
 Definitely a great place for all nature lovers.

 Swim with dolphins and Whale watching in Asia